petebachant/petebachant.github.io/_posts/2024-11-office-suites-reproducibility.markdown

 keeping track of reference and equation numbers manually because I couldn't get Word to format them properly,
 I've held a grudge against office suites.

-Many spreadsheets contain errors, but code probably does too [Greg Wilson].
-Errors are fine, so long as the version that produced the publication is available, and it is truly the one that produced the publication.
-That's the problem we're going to solve here.

 TODO: Paid software and reproducibility.
 You need a computer, and those cost money too.